shhs-coding-club/shhs-coding-club.github.io/_posts/2014-09-23-Git-GUI-tutorial.md

 3. Click the `Commit` button
 4. Go to `Remote`&rarr;`Push`
 5. Select the branch you want to push (probably not `master`)
+6. You should now go on Github and submit a pull request by clicking the green button with circular arrows on your repository's page

 ## Installing Git on Your Own Computer